Validity and Entailment in Modal and Propositional Dependence Logics: Introduction

-Modal dependence logic was introduced by V{\"a}{\"a}n{\"a}nen in 2008, and soon after it was shown to enjoy a $\NEXPTIME$-complete satisfiability problem \cite{sevenster09b}.
-Since then the expressivity, complexity, and axiomatizability properties of modal dependence logic and its variants have been exhaustively studied.
-Especially the complexity of satisfiability and model checking for modal dependence logic and its variants has been already comprehensively classified \cite{ebbing13,ebbing12,HKVV15,HellaKMV15,HellaS15,KontinenMSV14,KrebsMV15,LohmannV13,muller13}.
-Furthermore, entailment and validity of modal and propositional dependence logics have been axiomatically characterized by Yang and V{\"a}{\"a}n{\"a}nen in \cite{yangarxiv16,yang14,Yang2016557} and also by Sano and Virtema in \cite{sano14}.
-Against this background it is rather surprising that the related complexity issues have remained almost totally unaddressed.
-The aim of this article is to address this shortage in research by presenting a complete classification with regards to these questions.
-A starting point for this endeavour is a recent result by Virtema which showed that the validity problem for propositional dependence logic is $\NEXPTIME$-complete \cite{Virtema14conf,Virtema14}.
+A starting point for our endeavour is a recent result by Virtema which showed that the validity problem for propositional dependence logic is $\NEXPTIME$-complete \cite{Virtema14}.
 In that paper the complexity of validity for modal dependence logic remained unsettled, although it was conjectured to be harder than that for propositional dependence logic.
 This conjecture is refuted in this paper as the same exact $\NEXPTIME$ bound is shown to apply to modal dependence logic as well.
 Furthermore, we show that this result applies to the extension of propositional dependence logic with quantifiers as well as to the so-called extended modal logic which can express dependencies between arbitrary modal formulae (instead of simple propositions).
 These complexity bounds follow as corollaries from a more general result showing that the entailment problem for (extended) modal dependence and propositional dependence logics is complete for $\coNEXPTIME^{\NP}$.
 We also consider modal logic extended with so-called intuitionistic disjunction and show that the associated entailment, validity, and satisfiability problems are all $\PSPACE$-complete, which is, in all the three categories the complexity of the standard modal logic.